-I’m the author of six novels - The Painting, The Philosopher's Daughters, A Perfect Marriage, Stillwater Creek, The Indigo Sky and A Distant Land.
+I’m the author of seven novels - Bellevue, The Painting, The Philosopher's Daughters, A Perfect Marriage, Stillwater Creek, The Indigo Sky and A Distant Land.
 I was born in Melbourne brought up in Sydney, and spent over two decades studying and working in the UK before returning to Australia in 2002.
 Married with two grownup daughters, I’m currently a professor at the Australian National University and an ANU Public Policy Fellow.